Holistic Unlearning Benchmark: A Multi-Faceted Evaluation for Text-to-Image Diffusion Model Unlearning: Baselines and Training Details

 \subsection{Safe Latent Diffusion (SLD)}

 \SLD~\citep{schramowski2023safe} mitigates the generation of images containing a target concept by incorporating a negative prompt.
 Specifically, during classifier-free guidance, the diffusion model utilizes outputs conditioned on this negative prompt to guide the image generation process away from undesired content. \SLD{} is categorized into four variants, SLD-Weak, SLD-Medium, SLD-Strong, and SLD-Max, depending on the hyperparameter settings controlling the strength of unlearning.
-For our experiments, we adopt the SLD-Medium variant.
+We use SLD-Medium for all experiments.
 We use the target concepts directly as negative prompts for \Celebrity{}, \Style{}, and \IP{}.
-For the \NSFW{} benchmark, we follow the original implementation by using the same predefined set of negative prompts.
+For \NSFW{}, we follow the original implementation by using the same predefined set of negative prompts.